IceBear6269/2023-03-14-git_basics/README.md

 -'git diff': shows you new changes to a file that has not been commited
-	-'git diff --staged": shows you changes in the staging area
+	-'git diff --staged": shows you changes in the staging area -'git diff <HASH=˜> <FILE>': shows you difference between current and commit
+		-'HEAD˜1': to use relative to head
+		-'<HASH>': to use the actual hash location